-If a BMS system is controlling the setpoint and enabling the boiler system, a timer is provided to allow operation of the system in the event that communications are lost with the BMS system.
-The HeatNet boiler system will run locally if communications is lost and this timer expires due to the lack of being updated.
+If a BMS system is controlling the setpoint and enabling the boiler system, a timer is provided to allow operation of the system if communications are lost with the BMS system.
+The HeatNet boiler system will run locally if communications are lost, and this timer expires due to the lack of being updated.